 - Applications must be submitted in electronic form to AVCRD@utk.edu.

-- If funded, faculty’s accounting office should contact Marsha Jennings (email@example.com) to transfer the funds.
+- If funded, faculty’s accounting office should contact Melanie Murphy (email@example.com) to transfer the funds.

 - While the EPPE funds are generally restricted to supporting the exhibit, performance, and publication activities of full-time tenured or tenure-track faculty, the committee invites other faculty to request assistance.